nordic-institute/X-Road/doc/Manuals/ug-ss_x-road_6_security_server_user_guide.md

 1. On the **Configuration** menu, select **System Parameters**.
 The system parameters view is opened.
 2. In the **Internal TLS Certificate** section, click **Certificate Details**.

+### 10.4 Approved Certificate Authorities

+Lists approved certificate authorities.
+The listing contains the following information:

+* CA certificate subject distinguished name.
+Top-level CAs are **emphasized**.
+* OCSP response status (not applicable to top-level CAs, shown as N/A).
+See [5.3 Validity States of Certificates](#53-validity-states-of-certificates) for explanation, with the following exceptions:
+  * Disabled status is not used
+  * Additional status "not available" if the OCSP response is not available at all, e.g. due to an error.
+* Certificate expiration date.

 ## 11 Message Log